Supergroups, q-series and 3-manifolds: Resurgence

-Before we proceed to consider particular examples, let us very briefly review the very basics of resurgence theory that we will need and also fix some conventions.
+Before we proceed to consider particular examples, let us very briefly review the basics of resurgence theory and fix some conventions.
 For a more comprehensive review, adjusted to the setting of analytically continued Chern-Simons theory with ordinary gauge group \cite{Witten:2010cx,Kontsevich}, we suggest \cite{Gukov:2016njj}.
 In the context of supergroup Chern-Simons theory, we will need a mild generalization of that setup.

 Assume the path integral of the theory can be formally treated as a finite dimensional integral of the form